MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-L-Swine-Health-Protection/part-166-Swine-Health-Protection/subjectgroup-ECFR3975492334c0004-General-Provisions/section-166.15.md

 ##### § 166.15 State status. #####

-(a) The Animal and Plant Health Inspection Service (APHIS) will maintain on its website2 the following lists of States:
+(a) The Animal and Plant Health Inspection Service (APHIS) will maintain on its website 2 the following lists of States:

 (1) States that prohibit the feeding of garbage to swine;